RogueLikeJavaENS/RogueLike/TUTORIAL.md

    - `Fire Ball` : lvl 2, throw a ball of fire on the first monster you found
    - `Teleport` : lvl 3, teleport you at the end of your range
    - `Heal` : lvl 4, can heal yourself
-   - `Fire Stroke` : lvl 5, throw a powerful strike of fire which hit all the monster he encounters
+   - `Fire Bolt` : lvl 5, throw a powerful strike of fire which hit all the monster he encounters
    - `HellWave` : lvl 6, throw a powerful wave of fire in front of you